SgtSlaughter1/job_portal-full_statck/frontend/README.md

 ## Default Users

-After running seeders, you can login with these test accounts:
+After running seeders, register then login with the account created

-**Employer:**
-- Email: employer@test.com
-- Password: password

-**Job Seeker:**
-- Email: jobseeker@test.com
-- Password: password

 ## Common Issues